Michael O'Hehir

-Michael James Hehir (also known as Michael O'Hehir and Mícheál Ó hEithir; 2 June 1920 – 24 November 1996) was an Irish hurling, football and horse racing commentator and journalist.
+Michael James Hehir (also known as Michael O'Hehir and Mícheál Ó hEithir; 2 June 1920 – 24 November 1996) was an Irish Gaelic games and horse racing commentator and journalist.
 Between 1938 and 1985 his enthusiasm and memorable turn of phrase endeared him to many.
-He is still regarded as the original 'voice of Gaelic games'.
+He is still regarded as the original "voice of Gaelic games".
+O'Hehir was in the commentary box for the 1967 Grand National and recounted the carnage at the 23rd fence.

 Early life

-O'Hehir was born in Glasnevin, Dublin to parents who had moved from Clare.
+O'Hehir was born in Glasnevin, Dublin, to parents who had moved from County Clare.
 His father, Jim O'Hehir, was active in Gaelic games, having trained his native county to win the 1914 All-Ireland title in hurling.
 He subsequently trained the Leitrim football team that secured the Connacht title in 1927 and he also served as an official with the Dublin Junior Board.

-O'Hehir was educated at St. Patrick's National School in Drumcondra before later attending the O'Connell School.
+O'Hehir was educated at St Patrick's National School in Drumcondra before later attending the O'Connell School.
 He later studied electrical engineering at University College Dublin, but he abandoned his studies after just one year to pursue a full-time career in broadcasting.

-O'Hehir never played football, but he enjoyed a distinguished hurling career with the St. Vincent's club in Raheny.
+O'Hehir never played football, but he enjoyed a distinguished hurling career with the St Vincents GAA club in Raheny.

 Broadcasting career

 Early career

 O'Hehir became fascinated with the radio when he received a present of one as a child.
 He had just turned eighteen and was still a schoolboy when he wrote to Radio Éireann asking to do a test commentary.
-O'Hehir was accepted and was asked, along with five others, to do a five-minute microphone test for a National Football League game between Wexford and Louth.
+He was accepted and was asked, along with five others, to do a five-minute microphone test for a National Football League game between Wexford and Louth.
 His microphone test impressed the director of broadcasting so much that he was invited to commentate on the whole of the second half of the match.

-Two months later in August 1938 O'Hehir made his first broadcast - the All-Ireland football semi-final between Monaghan and Galway.
+Two months later in August 1938, O'Hehir made his first broadcast – the All-Ireland football semi-final between Monaghan and Galway.
 He went on to commentate on the second semi-final and that year's final between Galway and Kerry.
-The following year he covered his first hurling final - the famous "thunder and lightning final" between Cork and Kilkenny.
+The following year he covered his first hurling final – the famous "thunder and lightning final" between Cork and Kilkenny.

-Sports broadcasting in Ireland was still in its infancy at this stage, however, O'Hehir's Sunday afternoon commentaries quickly became a way of life for many rural listeners.
+Sports broadcasting in Ireland was still in its infancy at this stage; however, O'Hehir's Sunday afternoon commentaries quickly became greatly popular with many rural listeners.